-Based on guidelines proposed by the Upper Mississippi River Conservation Committee's Water Quality Technical Section (UMRCC 2003), an overall growing season median concentration of total suspended solids equal to or greater than 30 mg/L will be used to identify candidate shallow lakes for Section 303(d) listing and addition to Category 5 of lowa's 2018 Integrated Report (see Table 2 for a description of the "Integrated Report" categories).
+Based on guidelines proposed by the Upper Mississippi River Conservation Committee's Water Quality Technical Section (UMRCC 2003), an overall growing season median concentration of total suspended solids equal to or greater than 30 mg/L will be used to identify candidate shallow lakes for Section 303(d) listing and addition to Category 5 of Iowa's Integrated Report (see Table 2 for a description of the "Integrated Report" categories).
 (Note: the original recommended TSS threshold for SAV was 25 mg/L; this threshold was subsequently revised to 30 mg/L (John Sullivan, Wisconsin DNR (retired), personal communication.)
 Shallow lakes with total suspended solids concentrations greater than or equal to 30 mg/L are likely to have impeded growth of submersed aquatic vegetation.
 A lack of submersed aquatic vegetation can degrade habitat quality such that undesirable aquatic species such as cyanobacteria, Common Carp, and Fathead Minnows dominate.
-The presence of nuisance/undesirable aquatic species constitutes an impairment of the Class B(LW) aquatic life uses and therefore makes lakes with a total suspended solids concentration equal to or greater than 30 mg/L candidates for Section 303(d) listing.
-Shallow lakes with total suspended solids concentrations approaching, but not exceeding, 30 mg/L will also be considered candidates for Section 303(d) listing if data suggest a worsening water quality trend that threatens full support.
+The presence of nuisance/undesirable aquatic species constitutes an impairment of the Class BLW aquatic life uses and therefore makes lakes with a total suspended solids concentrations approaching, but not exceeding, 30 mg/L will also be considered candidates for Section 303(d) listing if data suggest a worsening water quality trend that threatens full support.